 - Draft in the final picks of the order, and you’ll get a very good player in the 1st round.
 Followed by a very good player in the 2nd round

 Looking at this breakdown of the kind of players you could draft in the first couple of rounds, things look fairly even.
 This is all down to personal preference too.
-Some managers may be desperate to get their hands on Fernandes or De Bruyne, and will therefore gladly draft first or second so that they can get one of them.
+Some managers may be desperate to get their hands on Salah, Son or De Bruyne, and will therefore gladly draft first, second or third so that they can get one of them.
 They will then have to deal with the fact that their second-round pick won’t be as good as if they drafted in the middle rounds.
 On the other hand, some managers may prefer to draft later on in the order and guarantee themselves two very good players in the first two rounds.
 This all depends on the manager.

 Draft “Sweet Spots”